200 SE 4th Street • Abilene, Kansas 67410 • 785.263.6700 • 877.RING.IKE

-Groups of 20 persons or more with reservations are eligible for a reduced adult-rate admission.
+Groups of 20 persons or more with reservations are eligible for a reduced adult-rate admission with a single payment.
 To make reservations for your group please call 785-263-6700 or toll free 877-RING-IKE.
 Walk-in groups are always welcome.

-For information on school groups, click here to visit the Eisenhower Foundation's website and learn about planning and scheduling a K-12 field trip.
+For information on school groups, visit the Eisenhower Foundation's website and learn about planning and scheduling a K-12 field trip.